Cohomology of generalized configuration spaces: Configuration spaces of points on -acyclic spaces

 Since $I$ is an ideal in $A$, this product is well defined as an element of $I$.
 One checks using the Leibniz rule that the collection $\{f_n\}$ defines an $\mathsf A_\infty$-morphism; it is clearly a quasi-isomorphism. \end{proof}

-\begin{lem} Let $A$ be a cdga over $R$, and let $I \subset A$ be an ideal.
-Suppose that the induced map $H(I) \to H(A)$ vanishes, and that $H(I)$ is a projective $R$-module.
+\begin{lem} Let $A$ be a cdga over $\Q$, and let $I \subset A$ be an ideal.
+Suppose that the induced map $H(I) \to H(A)$ vanishes.
 Then $I$ is formal as a cdga, and the multiplication on $H(I)$ is identically zero. \end{lem}

-\begin{proof}By the homotopy transfer theorem we may give $H(I)$ some $\mathsf C_\infty$-algebra structure making it $\mathsf C_\infty$-quasi-isomorphic to $I$.
+\begin{proof}By \S\ref{whatweuse}(4) we may give $H(I)$ some $\mathsf C_\infty$-algebra structure making it $\mathsf C_\infty$-quasi-isomorphic to $I$.
 On the other hand we may give $H(I)$ an $\mathsf A_\infty$-algebra structure by setting all operations identically zero, and by the previous lemma this structure is $\mathsf A_\infty$-quasi-isomorphic to $I$.
-By the uniqueness part of the homotopy transfer theorem this means that the transferred $\mathsf C_\infty$-structure on $H(I)$ must be $\mathsf A_\infty$-isomorphic to the degenerate $\mathsf A_\infty$-structure with all operations zero, via an isomorphism whose first component is the identity map (what is sometimes called an \emph{$\mathsf A_\infty$-isotopy}).
+By the uniqueness part of \S\ref{whatweuse}(3) this means that the transferred $\mathsf C_\infty$-structure on $H(I)$ must be $\mathsf A_\infty$-isotopic to the degenerate $\mathsf A_\infty$-structure with all operations zero.
 While it is hard in general to determine whether two $\mathsf A_\infty$-structures are $\mathsf A_\infty$-isotopic, the case when one of them is identically zero is easy: the only thing isotopic to the identically zero $\mathsf A_\infty$-structure is the identically zero $\mathsf A_\infty$-structure. \end{proof}